Construction worker: Migrant construction workers

+Migrant workers tend to decrease the pay for construction workers.

 In 2008, a Human Rights Watch report described unsafe and unfair working conditions in China and a failure on the part of the government to enforce labor standards in the construction industry.
 The International Labour Organization (ILO) estimated that, at the end of 2006, 90% of the 40 million construction workers in China were migrant workers.
 Many turned to work after their farming communities collapsed into poverty.

-In the United States, illegal immigrant labor is prevalent in the industry.
-Due to workers' questionable legal status, some employers commit crimes such as wage theft and violation of workplace standards, running little risk of consequences.
+In the United States, foreign workers are prevalent in some parts of the industry.
+Due to impunity, some employers commit crimes such as wage theft and violation of workplace standards.
 Similar abuse occurred in Qatar during preparations for the 2022 FIFA World Cup where workers, mostly from poor countries in the Indian subcontinent, worked in desert conditions for as little as €6.20 a day.